 I began by getting down to his level.
 After explaining that I need him to get dressed, the notion is rejected.
-I go on to explain that we are in a rush and suggest that he can play for 5 minutes once he is dressed.
-The offer is accepted and he gets dressed.
-As soon as he is dressed I remind him of the deal and set a timer for 5 minutes.
+I explain that we are in a rush and suggest that he can play for 5 minutes once he is dressed.
+The offer is accepted, and he gets dressed.
+As soon as he is dressed, I remind him of the deal and set a timer for 5 minutes.
 After 5 minutes, we leave the house.

 Give Them Options

-When your toddler is being stubborn, giving them options is a tip you can try.
+When your toddler is stubborn, giving them options is a tip you can try.

 I say TRY because it works MOST of the time, but not ALL of the time.